top of page

 Mongolia - Mongol Biyelgee

 This dance is a traditional folk dance that embodies the nomadic way of life.
-The dance is a significant part of community events such as “Tsagaan Sar” (Lunar New Year).
-Students dance to the sounds of the morin khuur.
+The dance is a significant part of community events such as “Tsagaan Sar” (Mongolian/White Moon New Year).
+Students dance to the sounds of the morin khuur while embodying steps that represent ceremony, eagles, horses, and nature which all have significance in Mongolian culture.

 Nigeria.png